 How to stay healthy while working at home

 Transitioning from working in an office to your home during these unprecedented times related to COVID-19 can be a challenge.
 Our team has provided ways to help you maintain your well-being with online workouts, virtual self-care sessions and wellness-schedule tips.
+Learn about upcoming sessions on Career EDGE.

 Online exercise classes

-View video sessions about self-care and resiliency to help you stay well indoors.
+View our recorded video sessions about self-care and resiliency to help you stay well indoors.
 HIP points are available up to noon on Dec.
 28, 2020, for these sessions.
 Email Madison Patrick with your 99 ID number and the name of the class to receive points.
 Learn more about our Health Impact Program that involves well-being activities and cash incentives.

 Maintain self-care and well-being by establishing a wellness schedule while working at home.
 These tips can help you stay on track and keep up healthful habits.